Alma College: Academics

-Model United Nations

-Alma College's nationally recognized Model United Nations program has won top honors at the National Model United Nations conference in New York City for 23 consecutive years (1997–2019), the longest active winning streak of any college or university in the nation — a streak that was interrupted only due to the COVID-19 pandemic.
-Alma College's all-time 49 "outstanding delegation" awards are the most of any college or university in the 96-year history of the conference.
-The Huffington Post has called Alma College's MUN team a "superpower".
+Alma has had 31 Fulbright scholarship winners in its history.
+Its Model UN team is considered one of the best in the world; having received at least one “outstanding delegation” recognition at the National Model UN Conference for 28 consecutive years, and a total of 58 “outstanding delegation” awards.

 Graduate degrees

 Alma College in 2021 launched the first graduate program in its then-134-year history with the Master of Fine Arts in Creative Writing degree, led by author and educator Sophfronia Scott.

-In 2022, the college launched a Master of Science in Communication and Information Technology degree, led by Jared Linder, formerly the chief information officer for the State of Indiana's Family and Social Services Administration.
+In 2023, the college launched a Master of Arts in Special Education with Learning Disabilities Endorsement program.

 Campus

-Alma College is located in a small-town setting, the city of Alma having slightly fewer than 10,000 residents.
+Alma College is in a small-town setting, the city of Alma having slightly fewer than 10,000 residents.
 Its primary academic buildings, built with a red brick motif, are centered around a large square, McIntyre Mall.
-West of this mall is picturesque Dunning Memorial Chapel.
+West of this mall is picturesque Thomas Andison Chapel.

 The majority of buildings are located on North Campus, that is, the area north of Superior Street.
 These include the major dormitory residences, as well as the academic and student life buildings.
 South Campus is home to suite-style residences ("New Dorms," so named because they were built later in the 1960s than residences in North Campus) as well as the new environmentally friendly apartment-style Wright Hall, inaugurated in 2005 and the second residence of its name, the former being demolished in 1976.
 South Campus is also home to "Fraternity Row" (Center Street) and "Sorority Row" (Superior Street) as well as several other themed houses.
-More than half of the buildings on Alma's campus were built under the long tenure (1956–80) of Robert D. Swanson, after whom the main academic building is named.
+More than half of the buildings on Alma's campus were built under the long tenure (1956–1980) of Robert D. Swanson, after whom the main academic building is named.

-The Dow Science Center, renovated in 2018, features the Rollin M. Gerstacker Science and Technology Suite, as well as the Dow Digital Science Center (DDSC).
+The Dow Science Center, renovated in 2018, features the Gerstacker Science and Technology Suite, as well as the Dow Digital Science Center (DDSC).
 These spaces offer academic student study space, large screen monitors for showing remote projects in real time, dedicated computer work stations, a large conference room designed for distance room and a seminar room.
 The DDSC sponsors summer camps for elementary, middle and high school students in the area.

 The college in 2019 dedicated the Wright Leppien Opera House Block, a historic structure in downtown Alma which had been gutted by a fire almost a decade earlier.
 "The Opera House," as it is locally known, was historically considered to be the main local venue for numerous theatrical productions, concerts and public lectures.
 Today, it is used for student housing and special events.